lee-naish/algorithms-in-action_specs/status/Status AIA.md

 **Quicksort** All good.
 Reviewed by Linda 13 July.
 Lee is planning to make the stack less multi-colored, which would be an improvement and good prototype for other algorithm stack representations, but it's OK to use as is.

 **DFS Recursive**  All good.
-Optional suggestion for highlighting in DFS_Recursive.txt.There is a typo in the pseudocode.
+Optional suggestion for highlighting in DFS_Recursive.txt.There is a typo in the pseudocode, either line 9 (fully expanded) uses == for equality, line 17 uses =.

 **DFS iterative**   All good.